HansRandomizer/Resident-Evil-0-Randomizer/README.md

 ## Known Issues

+- The randomizer is often stuck in background when closing.
+Check your Task Manager and search for CheatEngine or the Resident Evil Randomizer.exe
 - The **Balanced mode** was **FIXED IN 1.0.2**
 - The **stack count** issue was **FIXED IN 1.0.2**

 - Issues with stack cound may arise when two items of the same type are placed in the same room. **Be careful when dropping and picking up again, until I provide a fix**
 - In a case where many items are dropped at once, some items were lost.
 I am addressing this issue. **Don't drop too many items at once, until I provide a fix**
-- Other modes than Balanced Mode need improvement. **I recommend using balanced mode for maximum fun.**

 # Development and Upcoming Features
-- Enemy randomization (coming soon)
+- **Enemy randomization is now available in 1.1.0**
 - Improving modes (coming soon)
 - Adding more options to the Configurator (backlog)
 - Enhancing item drop mechanism (backlog)